 Solvent-based fence preservatives

 Any solvent-based wood preservative can be used on wooden fence panels meaning that it doesn’t necessarily have to be labelled as a ‘shed and fence preservative’.
-Solvent based preservers are generally absorbed by the fence timber better than water-based products meaning deeper penetration in to the panels and posts.
+Solvent-based preservers are generally absorbed easier by fence timbers than water-based products, meaning deeper penetration in to the timber panels.
 Solvent-based wood preservatives are available in clear and coloured formulations from brands such as Ronseal, Cuprinol and Sadolin.

 Characteristics of a solvent-based wood preservers are that the liquid is very thin and has a strong, solvent odour due to the high V.O.C content.
 Solvent-based preservatives tend to be very thin in consistency and can splash when being poured from the tin.
 Coloured preservers can stain patios, concrete, stone, slabs and other surfaces so care needs to be taken when pouring.

 Water-based fence preservatives

 Water-based wood preservers are the modern replacement to traditional solvent-based formulations.
 Water-based preservers tend to be more environmentally and user friendly due to their low V.O.C content.
 As with solvent-based preservers, their advanced formulations provide effective treatment against mould, algae, insect attack and wood rot.
 Water-based wood preservers are available in both clear and coloured formulations and from a range of top name brands.

 Characteristics of water based wood preservers are that they tend to have a higher solids content and a low odour due to their low V.O.C content.

 Top selling solvent-based wood preservatives for garden fences